KMen1/UniversalDiscordBot/README.md

 # UniversalDiscordBot
-A Discord Bot Written in D.NET with Window comtrols
+A Discord Bot Written in D.NET with Window controls

 I created this bot kinda thing to help people!